 There are a number of repayment options available to graduates with federal student loan debt.
 They include a 10-year repayment plan, a graduated repayment plan with payments that start low and steadily increase, and various income-based plans.
 Those who work for the government or in the nonprofit sector may also be eligible for the Public Service Loan Forgiveness Program.
 If you owe private loans, the issuing bank sets the repayment terms.

-“Deciding which repayment plan is right for you requires hard choices and a solid strategy,” says Jean Kim-Wall, director and wealth strategist at the Strategic Wealth Advisory Group at Merrill Lynch.
-“For instance, having lower monthly payments and more time to pay off your loan may sound tempting, but you’re likely to pay more in interest over the life of the loan.”
+“Deciding which repayment plan is right for you requires hard choices and a solid strategy,” says Jean Kim-Wall, managing director and wealth strategist at Merrill’s Strategic Wealth Advisory Group.
+“For instance, having lower monthly payments and more time to pay off your loan may sound tempting, but you’ll end up paying more in interest over the life of the loan.”
 For that reason, she says, “even if you’re eligible for an income-driven plan with a lower monthly payment, it may not be your best choice.
-If you can afford to pay more, do.”
+If you can afford to pay more, you should.”

 Here are three more tips from Kim-Wall.

-- First, "try to pay the interest on your loans while you’re in school to prevent your principal from growing during your college years."
+- First, "try to pay the interest on your loans while you’re in school.
+Otherwise, it will be added to your principal and accrue even more interest, which means a larger loan balance when you graduate."

 - Also, “pay back the loan that has the highest interest rate first.”